 Interpretive traditions and main theories

 Scholars and theologians have proposed several competing explanations for who or what the Nephilim were.
-Four major theories dominate the discussion:

-According to this view, the “sons of God” (bene ha-elohim) in Genesis 6:2 are angels or divine beings who cohabited with human women, giving rise to hybrid offspring: the Nephilim.
-This interpretation draws on texts such as Jude 1:6-7 and Job 1:6 where “sons of God” appears to denote angels.
+According to this view, the βsons of Godβ (bene ha-elohim) in Genesis 6:2 are angels or divine beings who cohabited with human women, giving rise to hybrid offspring: the Nephilim.
+This interpretation draws on texts such as Jude 1:6-7 and Job 1:6 where βsons of Godβ appears to denote angels.

+Proponents argue that this account sets the scene for the Flood narrative: divine beings crossing boundaries, giving rise to corruption, prompting divine judgment.
 Critics, however, point to the theological and physical difficulties of angels bearing children, as well as the sparse textual evidence for such hybrid beings.

-3. The “Mighty Men / Giants” Theory
+The βMighty Men / Giantsβ Theory

-Some hold that the Nephilim simply refers to human beings of extraordinary size, power or status—giants in a metaphorical or literal sense.
-The parallel in Numbers 13:33 suggests physical gigantism—“we seemed like grasshoppers.”
+Some hold that the Nephilim simply refers to human beings of extraordinary size, power or statusβgiants in a metaphorical or literal sense.
+The parallel in Numbers 13:33 suggests physical gigantismββwe seemed like grasshoppers.β

-This view avoids theologically problematic ideas of angelic reproduction, but must still explain how the Nephilim persisted “after” the Flood (Genesis 6:4) and how the term fits into the broader ancient Near Eastern contexts.
+The Greek translation of the Hebrew Bible (the Septuagint) renders nephilim by the Greek word gigantes, reinforcing this idea.
+This view avoids theologically problematic ideas of angelic reproduction, but must still explain how the Nephilim persisted βafterβ the Flood (Genesis 6:4) and how the term fits into the broader ancient Near Eastern contexts.

-4. The “Mythological or Literary Symbol” Theory
+The βMythological or Literary Symbolβ Theory

 Some scholars argue that the Nephilim are part of the mythic-symbolic layer of Genesis, not intended as a literal ethnographic or biological account.
 Instead, they reflect ancient Near Eastern motifs of divine beings, tragic heroes, and gigantic figures.
 The textual brevity and ambiguity of the references support this reading.
+Under this account, the Nephilim function as narrative devices pointing to wickedness, boundary-crossing, and divine judgment rather than as a historical race.

 Each interpretation has its strengths and limitations, and the scholarly consensus is far from settled.